Judge to hold hearing on releasing woman in Slender Man case

 Court records show the plan was finished Aug.
 30, prompting Bohren to schedule a hearing Friday.
 Court officials said the plan is sealed.

 Weier and her friend, Morgan Geyser, lured classmate Payton Leutner into the woods at a Waukesha park following a sleepover in May 2014.
-Geyser attacked Leutner, stabbing her multiple times as Weier cheered her on.
+Geyser attacked Leutner, stabbing her multiple times as Weier urged her on.
 All three girls were 12 years old at the time.

 Weier and Geyser left Leutner for dead.
 A passing bicyclist found her.
 She suffered 19 stab wounds and barely survived.

 Police caught up with Weier and Geyser hours after the attack as they were walking along an interstate.
-They told investigators they were on their way to the Slender Man’s mansion.
+They told investigators they were on their way to Slender Man’s mansion.
 They said they thought he was real and that attacking Leutner would make them his servants and keep him from killing their families.

 The Slender Man character grew out of internet stories.
 He’s depicted as a spidery figure in a black suit with a blank white face.
 Sony Pictures released a movie about Slender Man stalking three girls in 2018.
 Weier’s father blasted the film as an attempt to capitalize on a tragedy.